 Accountants generally earn a four-year degree before entering the field.
-After obtaining two years of experience, accountants can sit down for the CPA-exam to earn their license.
+After obtaining two years of experience, accountants can sit down for the CPA exam to earn their license.
 According to the Bureau of Labor Statistics (BLS), the median annual salary for accountants was $61,690.
-The demand for accountants will only increase as more businesses and corporations need a means to keep track of their financial records.
-This also applies for accountants wishing to work overseas.
+The demand for accountants will only increase as more businesses and corporations need the means to keep track of their financial records.
+This also applies to accountants wishing to work overseas.

 - Surprisingly Exciting Accounting Careers: A list of five accounting careers, including international accountant, forensic accountant, IRS special investigator, comptroller, and Chief Financial Officer (CFO).

 - CPA Career Paths: The American Institute of CPAs explains how to become a Certified Professional Accountant (CPA).